JettN/cse15l-lab-reports/lab2.md

     assertArrayEquals(new int[]{4 , 3, 2, 1}, input);
   }
   ```
-The  test below did not induce a failure in the method at the top of this section (this test was provided by [jpolitz](https://github.com/ucsd-cse15l-w23/lab3)):
+The  test below did not induce a failure in the method at the top of this section (this test was provided by [jpolitz](https://github.com/ucsd-cse15l-w23/lab3)).
+The input was an int array containing one int: `{3}`.

 ```
 Test